-Government to launch Covid inquiry legal challenge
+Government to launch legal bid to stop Covid inquiry seeing Johnson WhatsApps

 But the inquiry's boss says deciding what is relevant should be her job.

-Crossbench peer Baroness Hallett, the inquiry chairwoman, says she needs to see the messages to see if they are relevant to its remit.
+Crossbench peer Baroness Hallett, the inquiry chairwoman, says she needs to see the messages to see if they are relevant to the inquiry's investigation into how the government handled the pandemic.

-The government, however, says disclosing the requested material would breach individuals' right to privacy and undermine the ability of ministers to discuss policy matters in the future.
+But the government says handing over the requested material would set a precedent that could prevent ministers discussing policy matters in future.

-It has said it will apply for a judicial review, where a judge would decide whether the inquiry had overreached its legal powers to demand evidence.
+The Cabinet Office, which is taking the lead for the government, has said it will apply for a judicial review.
+This means a judge will decide whether the inquiry had overreached its legal powers to demand evidence.

+Opposition parties have accused Rishi Sunak's government of trying to obstruct the Covid inquiry and urged him to comply with its requests.

+Labour's deputy leader, Angela Rayner, said: "These latest smoke-and-mirror tactics serve only to undermine the Covid Inquiry."